ucsd-cse124-fa22/proj4-Anoop-Gunawardhena/README.md

 The file ‘MyFile.mp4’ is 14,437 bytes long, and the block size is 4KB.
 The file is broken into blocks b0, b1, b2, and b3 (which is only 2,149 bytes long).
 For each block, a hash value is generated using the SHA-256 hash function.
 So for MyFile.mp4, those hashes will be denoted as [h0, h1, h2, h3] in the same order as the blocks.
 This set of hash values, in order, represents the file, and is referred to as the hashlist.
 Note that if you are given a block, you can compute its hash by applying the SHA-256 hash function to the block.
 This also means that if you change data in a block the hash value will change as a result.
 To update a file, you change a subset of the bytes in the file, and recompute the hashlist.
 Depending on the modification, at least one, but perhaps all, of the hash values in the hashlist will change.

+# Basic Operating theory

+When a client syncs its local base directory with the cloud, a number of things must be done to properly complete the sync operation.
+The client should first scan the base directory, and for each file, compute that file’s hash list.
+The client will then consult the local index file and compare the results, to see whether (1) there are now new files in the base directory that aren’t in the index file, or (2) files that are in the index file, but have changed since the last time the client was executed (i.e., the hash list is different).
+Next, the client should connect to the server and download an updated FileInfoMap.
+For the purposes of this discussion, let’s call this the “remote index.”
+The client should now compare the local index (and any changes to local files not reflected in the local index) with the remote index.
+A few things might result.
+First, it is possible that the remote index refers to a file not present in the local index or in the base directory.
+In this case, the client should download the blocks associated with that file, reconstitute that file in the base directory, and then add the updated FileInfo information to the local index.
+Next, it is possible that there are new files in the local base directory that aren’t in the local index or in the remote index.
+The client should upload the blocks corresponding to this file to the server, then update the server with the new FileInfo.
+If that update is successful, then the client should update its local index.
+Note it is possible that while this operation is in progress, some other client makes it to the server first, and creates the file first.
+In that case, the UpdateFile() operation will fail with a version error, and the client should handle this conflict as described in the next section.

 Before you get started, make sure you understand the following 2 things about Go.
 (These will also be covered in class and in discussions)